corcorana/restingIAF/iaf_manu.md

 [Figure 9](#stacked_chans) shows the relative distribution of channel estimates derived from all participants.
 This figure indicates that the estimation routine derived PAF and CoG estimates from most (if not all) available channels in the majority of cases.
-Of those participants who registered a limited number of channel estimates, two (#29 and #50) failed to surpass the minimal threshold ($cMin = 3$) required for $PAF_M$ estimation.
+Of those participants who registered a limited number of channel estimates, two (#29 and #50) failed to surpass the minimal threshold ($cMin = 3$) required for PAF$_M$ estimation.
 This result indicates that these participants should be excluded from PAF-related analyses on account of the general lack of any concerted alpha-band activity across the majority of their channel spectra.
 Visual inspection of these individuals' PSD plots confirmed that neither participant's data demonstrated compelling evidence of a distinct alpha peak component ([Figure 10](#no_pafs)).
-Note however that the CoG estimator was able to extract an estimate of $CoG_M$ for one of these participant's (#29) post-experiment EEG recording.
+Note however that the CoG estimator was able to extract an estimate of CoG$_M$ for one of these participant's (#29) post-experiment EEG recording.

 ![Stacked bar chart displaying the number of channels from which PAF (purple and blue segments) and CoG (green and yellow segments) estimates were derived across participants.
 PAF and CoG estimates are further divided according to EEG recording (purple/green = pre-experiment, blue/yellow = post-experiment).
 Totals normalised to take into account excluded channels.
 Note, post-experiment data were unavailable for participants #26, #56, and #57.](figs/stacked_chans.png){#stacked_chans}